Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

-In an on-premise environment, data access is often based on a defined network perimeter, with more static controls, limiting opportunistic attacks that can happen in cloud environments which benefit from broad network access.
+In an on-premise environment, data access is often based on a defined network perimeter, with more static controls, limiting opportunistic attacks that can happen in cloud environments caracterized by broad network access.

-Meanwhile, Slower, controlled deployment limits the risk of rapid exploitation, but also prevents rapid reaction to threats.
+Meanwhile, faster deployment increases the risk of rapid exploitation, while simultaneously enabling rapid reaction to threats.

+Finally, logging and monitoring become easier to centralise in a cloud environment, facilitating rapid threat detection.

 ### Vulnerabilities